Bug report #13297

 I would not consider overlapping features to necessarily be a topological error!
 They could be, depending on what they are representing, but there are many reasons by a shapefile (or any GIS layer) may have overlapping features or gaps.

-#6 Updated by Jamie Portman about 5 years ago
+#6 Updated by Jamie Portman over 5 years ago

 - File Precincts_-_v282edit.zip added